chrisK824/fastapi-gae-logging/README.md

 - **Request Logs Grouping**: Groups logs from the same request lifecycle to simplify log analysis using Google Cloud Log Explorer.
 The logger name for grouping can be customized and defaults to the Google Cloud Project ID with '-request-logger' as a suffix.
 - **Request Maximum Log Level Propagation**: Propagates the maximum log level throughout the request lifecycle, making it easier to search logs based on the severity of an issue.
 - **Optional incoming request logging**: Opt in/out to log headers and payload of incoming requests into the `jsonPayload` field of the parent log.
-- **Optional request headers logging**: Defaults to True.
+- **Optional request headers logging**: Defaults to False.
 Headers dict lands into field `request_headers` in the `jsonPayload` of parent log.
-- **Request Payload Logging**: Defaults to True.
+- **Optional request Payload Logging**: Defaults to False.
 Incoming payload parsed lands into field `request_payload` in the `jsonPayload` of parent log.
 Parsing is based on content type with capability to override.
 Currenty embedded parsers for:
     - `application/json`
     - `application/x-www-form-urlencoded`
+    - `multipart/form-data`
     - `text/plain`
+- **Optional add-on log filters**:
+    - `GaeLogSizeLimitFilter` filter to drop log records if they exceed the maximum allowed size by google cloud logging.
+    - `GaeUrlib3FullPoolFilter` filter to drop noisy 'Connection pool is full' warning logs from Google Cloud and App Engine internal libraries.

 ## API